Timothy Cagnioli

 Timothy Cagnioli (floruit 1540–1590) was an Italian merchant and banker in Scotland.
 Cagnioli was active in Edinburgh during the Regency of Mary of Guise and the personal reign of Mary, Queen of Scots.
 As a merchant he supplied luxury fabrics used in costume and interior decoration.
 He was able to lend large sums of money and issue letters of credit needed by travellers abroad.

+Career in Scotland

 He wrote to Mary of Guise from Edinburgh in July 1552, sending three pounds weight of crimson silk, gold and silver thread, and 24 ells of golden gauze.
 He had ordered more gold and silver gauze to be made in Paris.
 An account of textiles provided in 1553 includes black velvet, black satin, black damask, taffeta, silk chamlet, and more silver gauze, and crimson, gold, and silver thread.
 The fabrics were delivered to her at Stirling Castle and recorded in her wardrobe book.

+Around this time, the French ambassador in London, Antoine de Noailles, mentioned that "Thymothée Camodey" an associate of Mary of Guise's diplomat Henri Cleutin, kept an account of the expenses of French soldiers garrisoned in Scotland.
+Cagnioli lent money to Cleutin, but seems to let him down in 1555.
+Cleutin had to find Scottish lenders.

+A tax roll or stent of 1556 includes him a resident of the south-west quarter of Edinburgh.
 The burgh council of Edinburgh allowed him to sell whole "sticks" or lengths of silks which he had imported in September 1557, as a wholesaler, but not cut and sell fabrics to customers as free merchants or burgesses of the town could.

 In February 1558 he provided finance for Mary's half-brother, James Stewart, Commendator of St Andrews, to travel to Paris to complete the marriage contract of Mary and the Dauphin.
 Cagnioli gave letters of credit worth £6,687 Scots.
-His mother, Margaret Erskine, Lady of Lochleven, made a bond for repayment with the Clerk Register, James MacGill, and two Edinburgh merchants, James Adamson and James Barroun.
+His mother, Margaret Erskine, Lady of Lochleven, made a bond for repayment with the Clerk Register, James MacGill, and two Edinburgh merchants, James Adamson (burgh treasurer) and James Barroun.
 At the same time Cagnioli advanced the Earl of Cassilis £6,720.
 Cassilis died in France and Cagnioli was still not repaid in 1586.